cmartinezbo/Tic-Tac-Toe/README.md

  <h2> How to play 🔍</h2>

-  - Players have to choose their figures.
+  - Players have to choose their figures, it does not matter capital letters.

+      ```
+      Which one do you want?
+X or O?: o
+      or
+      Which one do you want?
+X or O?: X
+      ```

-  - Each player can choose the color of their figures.
+  - Each player can choose the color of their figures, it does not matter how do you type it.

+      ```
+      Player 1, choose your color: red
+      Player 2, choose your color: MAGENTA
+      ```

   - Each place has its number ``(1-9)``, players have to type the place where they want to play.